-What to Do About a Frozen Evaporator Coil
+What To Do About A Frozen Evaporator Coil

 If you’re trying to figure out what to do about a frozen evaporator coil, you’re likely dealing with an uncomfortable home.
 Maybe you have warm air blowing from your vents, or even a completely non-functioning air conditioner.
 A frozen evaporator coil might be to blame.
-This is one of the most common cooling issues homeowners have to deal with, and knowing what to do about a frozen evaporator coil can help prevent costly repairs.
+This is one of the most common cooling issues homeowners face, and knowing what to do about a frozen evaporator coil can help prevent costly repairs.
 By following the right steps, you can get back to comfort and protect your air conditioning system from permanent damage.

 Why Does an Evaporator Coil Freeze?